jkhorton123/ExtremeWordle/README.md

 <img src="./ExtremeWordleImages/Loss.png" width="750" height="400" />
 </p>

-The extreme mode is the hardest difficulty, and chooses the Wordle answer from some of the rarest words in the English dictionary.
+The extreme mode is the hardest difficulty, and chooses the Wordle answer from some of the rarest words in the English language.
 The following image shows the Wordle answer from a game in the extreme mode.
 The word is "ENROL", which is a less common variant of enroll.
 As this shows, the words chosen for the harder difficulties can be very difficult to guess.
 <p align="center">
 <img src="./ExtremeWordleImages/ExtremeModeWord.png" width="400" height="250" />
 </p>